DjangoGirls/tutorial/en/python_introduction/README.md

 ## Dictionaries

-> For readers at home: this part is covered in [Python Basics: Dictionaries](https://www.youtube.com/watch?v=ZX1CVvZLE6c) video.
+> For readers at home: this part is covered in the [Python Basics: Dictionaries](https://www.youtube.com/watch?v=ZX1CVvZLE6c) video.

-A dictionary is similar to a list, but you access values by looking up a key instead of an index.
+A dictionary is similar to a list, but you access values by looking up a key instead of a numeric index.
 A key can be any string or number.
 The syntax to define an empty dictionary is:

     >>> {}
     {}

 This shows that you just created an empty dictionary.
 Hurray!

-Now, try writing the following command (try replacing your own information too):
+Now, try writing the following command (try substituting your own information, too):

 ```python
 >>> participant = {'name': 'Ola', 'country': 'Poland', 'favorite_numbers': [7, 42, 92]}
 ```

-With this command, you just created a variable named `participant` with three key-value pairs:
+With this command, you just created a variable named `participant` with three key–value pairs:

 - The key `name` points to the value `'Ola'` (a `string` object),
 - `country` points to `'Poland'` (another `string`),